mvojtkovszky/ProperBaseAdapter/README.md

   ...
 ```

-3. Simply calling refreshRecyclerView method will do the rest, for example right when the app starts
+3. Simply calling refreshRecyclerView method will do the rest and populate recycler view with given data.
 ``` kotlin
 override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)